Allied airmen at Buchenwald concentration camp: Buchenwald

 At one meeting, it was agreed to design a club pin.
 The winning design, put forward by Bob Taylor from Great Britain, showed a naked, winged foot, symbolising the airmen's barefoot condition while in the concentration camp.
 The foot is chained to a ball bearing the letters KLB, with the whole mounted on a white star, which was the crest of the Allied invasion forces.
 Canadian airman, William Arthur “Willie” Waldram, also wrote the poem titled, A Reflection, about Buchenwald (see below).
 On the night of 19 October, 156 of the 168 airmen were transferred from Buchenwald to Stalag Luft III by the Luftwaffe.
 Two airmen died from sickness at Buchenwald, while the remaining 10 were transported in small groups, over a period of several weeks.

 In the book 168 Jump Into Hell, the purpose of the KLB Club was described as being to perpetuate the comradeship already shown by the flying personnel of Great Britain, Australia, New Zealand, United States and Canada, by the interchanging of pamphlets, ideas and visits.
 More than 30 years later, in 1979, four Canadian KLB members made the first serious attempt to trace all club members.
 At that time, of the original 168 members, only 28 had not been located or accounted for..
 All have now been traced, and information about each individual airman, including service history, is now being posted at www.buchenwaldairmen.info.
-As of June 2021, three of the airmen were still alive (Booker, Hilding, and Bauder), however the last surviving airman, Ret.
-2Lt.
-Russell Hilding, died on November 7, 2021 aged 100.
+Stanley Albert Booker, the last survivor of the KLB Club, died in January, 2025.